vishaalkapoor/d2l-en/chapter_optimization/rmsprop.md

 # RMSProp

-In the experiment in the ["Adagrad"](adagrad.md) section, the learning rate of each element in the independent variable of the objective function declines (or remains unchanged) during iteration because the variable $\boldsymbol{s}_t$ in the denominator is increased by the square by element operation of the mini-batch stochastic gradient, adjusting the learning rate.
+In the experiment in the ["Adagrad"](adagrad.md) section, the learning rate of each element in the independent variable of the objective function declines (or remains unchanged) during iteration because the variable $\boldsymbol{s}_t$ in the denominator is increased by the square by element-wise operation of the mini-batch stochastic gradient, adjusting the learning rate.
 Therefore, when the learning rate declines very fast during early iteration, yet the current solution is still not desirable, Adagrad might have difficulty finding a useful solution because the learning rate will be too small at later stages of iteration.
 To tackle this problem, the RMSProp algorithm made a small modification to Adagrad[1].

 ## The Algorithm